guardian/interactive-atom-thrasher-template/README.md

 Atoms are used to create custom frontend content which can be deployed on the frontend without it needing to be a part of the [frontend project](https://github.com/guardian/frontend).
 For more context on see the  [documentation about interactives in frontend](https://github.com/guardian/frontend/blob/main/docs/03-dev-howtos/05-interactives.md).
 Further details on how atoms function can be found in the [interactive-atom-maker project](https://github.com/guardian/interactive-atom-maker/blob/master/doc/creating-an-atom.md), which a more generalised atom builder.

 This project provides:
- - a template for building new thrashers.
+ - a template for building new thrashers(`./atoms/default`) and utility code (`./shared/`),
- - a dev server configuration for previewing your thrasher in sample pages
+ - a dev server configuration for previewing your thrasher in a collections of sample pages
- - scripts for compiling the thrasher code and uploading to the s3 storage bucket
+ - scripts for compiling the thrasher code and uploading to the s3 storage bucket (in the folder defined in the ``./config.json`` file)

 ## Installation